milaabl/milaabl/README.md

 <img width="70%" src="https://raw.githubusercontent.com/milaabl/readme-mosaic/main/data/output.gif" alt="Output GIF"/>
 </details>

-⭐ Star this and the [readme-mosaic](https://github.com/milaabl/readme-mosaic) repos for your avatar to be included in the next picture redrawing.
+⭐ Star the [readme-mosaic](https://github.com/milaabl/readme-mosaic) repo for your 🐈‍⬛ avatar to be included in the next picture redrawing.
 The more users star the repo, the more realistic the picture will look like because the colors will get more diverse.
+It's a Python workflow.
+The author of the painting above is Arkhip Kuindzhi — a Ukrainian painter.

 ♟️If you have some time, you can [play this open-source chess](https://github.com/milaabl/readme-chess) game